For some people, abdominal bloating is not only embarrassing, it’s also a source of extreme physical discomfort.

 When looking to lose weight, it’s common for many of us to turn to soup.
 However, canned soups generally contain high sodium levels, which may lead to water retention and temporary bloating.

 Try making a large batch of homemade soup.
 On my blog you’ll find plenty of healthy and simple recipes to experiment with.
-Ones you can create over the weekend, and then freeze to last you throughout the week.
+You can make them over the weekend, and then freeze to last throughout the week.

 7. DRIED FRUIT